Enabling all students to explore the connections that underpin mathematics

 You can also browse all our material with filtering options by clicking the Browse button in the main menu.

 We would like to hear about how you’ve used the resources.
 You can contribute to the conversation using the Discuss button in the top menu bar.
 By setting up a login you will become part of the Underground Mathematics community, enabling you to leave comments on the site and receive the half-termly newsletter, if you wish.

 You can save a resource for later by adding it to your resource collection.
 To do this click the star next to the resource title.
 Note you must log in or register to use this facility.
 To access your resource collection, click the User button in the top menu bar then Your resource collection.

 Within your resource collection, you can organise your resources by creating ordered subcollections.
 To add a resource to a subcollection, click the add to subcollection icon in your resource collection table.
 To select a subcollection, use the drop-down list above the table.
 You can also generate a PDF of resources from a subcollection, which could be used to generate your own exam from our review questions, for example.

-The Underground hub contains news and events, PD opportunities, updates, quotes, the newsletter archive, useful links and more.
+The Underground hub contains news, events and updates, quotes, the newsletter archive, useful links, and more.